 Some dragon fruit cultivars are self-incompatible, which means you may need a few different types to ensure a better chance of fruit production through cross-pollination.
-Because most cultivars have a nocturnal flowering habit, you may need to hand-pollinate, as there may not be any bees or other pollinators around to do it for you.
-Even with this method, it can take up to six or seven years before dragon fruit cacti begin fruit-bearing if started from seed.
+Once they begin to bloom, put them outdoors so they can be naturally pollinated nocturnally by bees, bats, or moths.
+Even with this method, it can take years before dragon fruit cacti begin fruit-bearing if started from seed.

 Harvesting Dragon Fruit

 You will know your dragon fruit is ready to harvest when the flaps on the pink outer skin start to develop a withered appearance.
 If it's ripe, you should be able to twist it from the stem with ease—any fruit that has fallen from the stem on its own tends to be overripe, so timing your harvest properly is important.
 If kept in the refrigerator, dragon fruit can last up to two weeks.